parallelchain-io/parallelchain-docs/docs/fundamentals/nodes.md

 When a transaction is submitted to the blockchain network, it is first sent to the mempool where it waits to be executed.
 The mempool acts like a queue, storing the pending transactions and arranging them to be executed by block producers.
 Transactions are prioritized based on how much the sender is willing to pay for network resources, which is indicated in a field called `Max Base Fee Per Gas` within the transaction.
 The higher the fee, the higher the priority of the transaction.

+### Base Fee Per Gas in ParallelChain Mainnet

+In ParallelChain Mainnet, the `base fee per gas` is calculated according to the [Base fee formula](https://github.com/parallelchain-io/parallelchain-protocol/blob/master/Blockchain.md#base-fee-formula).
+This is nearly identical to Ethereum's EIP-1559 and shares the same purpose: *adjust the cost of a transaction based on how busy the network is*.

+!!!
+Note
+    Validator nodes in ParallelChain Mainnet provided at the initial Launch do not take `priority fee` into the ranking calculation.

 ### Max Base Fee Per Gas and EIP-1559 in Ethereum

 The priority ranking method based on the `Max Base Fee Per Gas` is a crucial component of the EIP-1559 model for transaction processing in Ethereum.